shawnbrown/datatest/docs/tutorial/introduction.rst

             :lineno-match:
             :emphasize-lines: 12

-    In the example above, the requirement is a :py:class:`set`, so the data is validated by checking for membership in this set.

-**The requirement's type determines how the data is validated---changing the type will change the method of validation.**
+**The requirement's type determines how the data is validated---changing the type will change the method of validation.** Above, we checked for set membership by providing a :py:class:`set` requirement.

 When *requirement* is a **function**, data is valid when the function